recklesslabs/recklesslabs.co/src/index.md

 ## Open Source

-We're big fans of not just decentralization but also open-source, therefore this website's design mimics a `README.md` on Github.
-Of course, the code for this site can be found [here](https://github.com/recklesslabs/recklesslabs.co/).
+We're big fans of not just decentralization but also open-source, therefore this website's design mimics a [README.md](https://github.com/recklesslabs/recklesslabs.co/blob/main/src/index.md) on Github.